Connecting degree and polarity: An artificial language learning study: Experiment

-In the experiment, we would like to teach BERT a new system of degree modifiers by only giving it information about their degree.
-In order to do this, we will use the existing degree modifiers plotted on Fig.~1 and their positions on the degree scale.
-We partition them into 3 groups corresponding to 3 same-sized vertical regions on Fig.~1.
-These three groups instantiate 3 degree classes (moderate, medium, high -- v1, v2 and v3, respectively) and range across all available polarity scores.
-Then, exactly like we did in Section 4 where we mined degree-specific particles on just {\it slightly}, {\it somewhat}, {\it very} and {\it extremely}, we mine particles that are particularly good indicators for each of the three groups: v1 vs. the rest, v2 vs. the rest and v3 vs. the rest.
+We partition the existing degree modifiers into three same-sized groups, based on the degree scale region they belong to (according to degree estimation procedure in Section~\ref{sec:select_contexts_degree}): moderate, medium, high (or, v1, v2 and v3, respectively).
+The groups are three color-coded vertical divisions in Fig.~\ref{fig:existing_modifiers}.
+We use the identified groups to instantiate three classes of new degree modifiers.
+For each of the groups, we mine degree-region-specific particles, using the procedure in Section~\ref{sec:select_contexts_degree}.
+The resulting sets of 3-way degree-diagnosing particles are: \begin{itemize} \item[{ {\sc v1}:}] {\tt alternatively, myself, similarly, accordingly, otherwise, however, alternately, likewise, conversely, er, although, thus, nevertheless, nonetheless, still, hence} \item[{\sc v2}:] {\tt yes, once, naturally, evidently, eventually, not, surely, nowadays, however, someday, fortunately, here, presumably, ideally, accordingly, hopefully} \item[{\sc v3}:] {\tt god, gods, goddess, dammit, christ, goddamn, jesus, fucking, holy, kate, damn, skyla, lord, princess, love, daddy} \end{itemize}

-Then, to produce the training dataset, we again turn to our 10k basic sentences.
-With each of them, we make 3 sentences: a v1 sentence, a v2 and a v3.
-The sentences are of the same question-answer form as for the degree estimation in Section 4, and in each of them we insert a particle randomly chosen from the corresponding list of particles discussed above, diagnostic of one of the three degree groups.
-Overall, we get 30k sentences like these:
+For each of the three groups, we instantiate 33 new modifiers.
+Then, for each sentence in the 10K set, we generate a v1 sentence, a v2 and a v3.
+The sentences are of the same question-answer form as in Section~\ref{sec:synth_dataset_sec}, and in each of them we insert a randomly picked particle corresponding to the degree class of the modifier ($n$ = number id):